rasmith81-live/AnalyticsEngine/README.md

-# Multi-Microservice Pattern
+# MarketNovaTrader

 ## Overview

-This project demonstrates a microservices architecture with centralized database and messaging services, implementing the CQRS pattern with TimescaleDB for real-time data processing.
+This project extends to base-platforn into an automated trading platform called MarketNovaTrader.

 ## Architecture